coopdevs/coopdevs-old-web/README.md

 ## Development

+After checking out the repo and having the ruby version specified in `.ruby-version` installed, run `bundle install` to install dependencies.

 We use two branches: `master` holds only static files and serves the site through Github pages, while `develop` is the default branch.
 This one should be the target of all pull requests.

 ## Deployment